pkalauner-tuwien/polyglot-and-ambiguous-files/README.md

-# Polyglot and ambiguous files
+# Polyglot and Ambiguous Files

 This repository contains various polyglot and ambiguous files created as part of my bachelor's thesis.
+Also see [CheckResearch/PolyglotandAmbiguousFiles_Experiment_01](https://github.com/CheckResearch/PolyglotandAmbiguousFiles_Experiment_01) for more details and results.

 ## Usage